How To Pack It

 The use of padlocks on luggage introduces an additional — and less obvious — problem, that of damage caused by airport baggage handling systems, in the following manner:

-The photograph on the above right shows 244 locks collected from under an airport baggage handling conveyor belt (where two belts come together), over a one-month period at a single New York airport.
+The above photograph shows 244 locks collected from under an airport baggage handling conveyor belt, at a point where two belts come together, over a one-month period at a single New York airport.
 Depending on the bag design, the strategic use of duct/gaffer's tape (to prevent locks from dangling) can reduce the likelihood of this sort of mishap.

 As there is an excellent chance of checked baggage being manually searched by security personnel, realize that your careful packing efforts may well be for naught.
 The delicate glass figurine that you safely tucked inside a shoe could easily end up somewhere else, and in more pieces.

 Finally, remember that you should be concerned not only with the issue of items being removed from your bags, but those being introduced as well.
 This is of particular concern to international travellers: a number of reported cases have involved the transport of contraband goods in the checked luggage of unsuspecting passengers.
-There are even cases where people have been imprisoned because of what is claimed to have been articles introduced into their checked bags.
-Such occurrences are, fortunately, pretty rare.
-They do happen, though, and it would be foolish not to consider the possibility of their happening to you.
+There are even cases where people have been imprisoned because of articles allegedly introduced into their checked bags.
+And though such occurrences are uncommon, it would be foolish not to consider the possibility of their happening to you.

 When I fly?
 I like to bring just a carry-on.